• About

 Student Assistant

-Saskia Hass is a student assistant at the Managing Office as of March 2024.
-She studies history and economic, political and social sciences at the University of Duisburg-Essen.
+Anastasia Möller is a student assistant at the College as of September 2024.
+She studies history and social sciences at the University of Duisburg-Essen.
+Anastasia is also appointee of the Autonomous Feminist Unit of the university’s Students‘ Union (AStA).

 Michael Otremba